NicoleTry/PrintMate-Test-Documentation/README.md

 Feel free to navigate through the various directories to witness firsthand the standards and practices that have contributed to successful software releases in Agile environments.

-### Test Plans

-Refer to the [`test-plans`](/test-plans) directory for comprehensive test plans outlining the testing strategy, resources, schedule, and scope of testing.

 ## Test Documentation

 This repository showcases my proficiency in writing comprehensive test documentation to ensure the quality and reliability of the software.